simonmeggle/debug_omd_tt/README.md

 ## Purpose
 This script was written to simplify the debugging of Template Toolkit files used in OMD for notifications (`notify-by-email.pl`).

+The script makes it easy to test TT templates with an number of variables.
+They only have to be set in the `debug_tt.rc` file.
+Each variable in this file will be passed to the `tpage` command (in mode "t") or to the notification script (mode "m"). )

 ## Usage

 ### Print processed template to STDOUT